cisagov/ScubaGear/docs/execution/execution.md

 Interactive mode simply means that the user will be prompted for their credentials that are required to authenticate to the tenant.
 A prompt may popup for the user to select their profile **for each product being tested** but the user should only have to enter their credentials once.

-### SharePoint Authentication

-When assessing SharePoint, a browser window will automatically open to the Microsoft sign-in page.
-Sign in with an account that has **Global Reader or SharePoint Administrator** permissions.
-After successful sign-in, the token is acquired automatically and the assessment continues without any additional steps required.
+>**Note**: Power Platform and Power BI have special licensing and first time setup requirements described in the [user permissions](../prerequisites/interactive.md#user-permissions) section.

 ### All Products

-To assess all products, use the `-ProductNames` flag with a wildcard:
+To assess all products, use the `-ProductNames` flag with a * value:

 ```powershell
 # Assess all products